Plavit/FashionEncoder/docs/UserDocumentation.md

 ## Prepare Datasets
 Before running the experiment you will need to download and build the datasets.

+### 1. Download the Datasets

-### Download Maryland Polyvore
+#### Download Maryland Polyvore
 1. Download Maryland Polyvore Dataset from this link __TODO__
-2. Move the folder `maryland_polyvore` into `data/raw`
+2. Move the folder `maryland` into `data/raw`
 3. Download the images from Maryland Polyvore dataset from this link [https://www.kaggle.com/dnepozitek/maryland-polyvore-images](https://www.kaggle.com/dnepozitek/maryland-polyvore-images)
-4. Move the folder `images` into `data/raw/maryland_polyvore`
+4. Move the folder `images` into `data/raw/maryland`

-### Download Polyvore Outfits
+#### Download Polyvore Outfits
 1. Download Polyvore Outfits dataset from this link __TODO__
 2. Move the whole folder `polyvore_outfits` into `data/raw/`

-### Build the TFRecord Datasets
+### 2. Build the TFRecord Datasets
-In order to run the experiments, it is first needed to build the TFRecord datasets form the raw files.

-If you want to replicate the experiments done in our thesis, it is sufficient

-#### Build the Datasets with Features Extracted via CNN

-#### Build the Training Datasets with Images (optional)
-If you want to train the CNN together with the rest of the model you will need to build the datasets that contain images instead of extracted features.
+We have prepaited scripts to build the datasets in the `bin` folder.
+You can execute the following commands to build the corresponding datasets:
+- `bin/build_mp.sh`
+- `bin/build_mp_images.sh`
+- `bin/build_po.sh`
+- `bin/build_po_images.sh`
+- `bin/build_pod.sh`
+- `bin/build_pod_images.sh`

+Each script builds a training dataset, a validation FITB task and a test FITB task.
+The names have the following meaning: `mp` stands for Maryland Polyvore, `po` is Polyvore Outfits and `pod` is Polyvore Outfits Disjoint.
+The scripts with its names ending with `_images.sh` build the datasets with raw images, the other scripts extracts the visual features from the images using InceptionV3.

+> Note that the building the dataset may take a few hours

+---

 ## Running Experiments

+> Make sure you have installed all the neccesary dependencies and that you have prepared the datasets before trying to run the experiments

+### Training
+In order to train and evaluate the model, you can use the `src.models.encoder.encoder_main` Python module.

+### Debugging
+We've found it handy to trace the

+### Hyperparameter Tuning
+The hyperparameter tuning functionality is implemented in a module `src.models.encoder.param_tuning`.
+You can edit the `build` method to restrict the tuning to only some parameters or to modify the search space.
+As the file uses Keras Tuner in a straightforward way, we refer you to the official [Keras Tuner documentation](https://keras-team.github.io/keras-tuner/).

+To execute the hyperparameter tuning, run `bin/hypertuning.sh`.

+> We decided not to implement a CLI for the hyperparameter tuning because the Keras Tuner library provides a convenient way of setting up the tuning programmatically.

 ### Parameters